Check here to keep up with our residency program as well as residents, fellows, and faculty when they appear in the news!

 Todd D. Shaffer, MD, MBA, FAAFP, is a member of the board of directors.
 He is a family physician in Kansas City, Missouri.
 Shaffer has practiced family medicine for 29 years.
 Since 1995, he has served the University of Missouri—Kansas City School of Medicine as assistant professor, associate professor, and then professor of family medicine.
 He also served as family medicine residency program director from 2002 to 2017.
 Shaffer practices the full scope of family medicine through University Physicians Associates at Truman Medical Centers and the Lakewood Medical Pavilion.

-Dr. Edwin Kraemer is the nominated Ethics Champion for TMC Lakewood to the Center for Practical Bioethics.
-Dr Kraemer is recognized for his excellent leadership as the chair of the Lakewood Ethics Committee, a subset of the TMC Ethics Committee.
+Dr. Edwin Kraemer is the nominated Ethics Champion for University Health Lakewood Medical Center to the Center for Practical Bioethics.
+Dr Kraemer is recognized for his excellent leadership as the chair of the Lakewood Ethics Committee, a subset of the UH Ethics Committee.
 He keeps the committee active and up to date with the ever-changing landscape of bioethics.
 He guides with ethic consults and continuing educational efforts with the residents and staff of the Lakewood campus are extraordinary.